20tab/UnrealEnginePython/tutorials/PlottingGraphsWithMatplotlibAndUnrealEnginePython.md

 ![Texture Created](https://github.com/20tab/UnrealEnginePython/blob/master/tutorials/PlottingGraphsWithMatplotlibAndUnrealEnginePython_Assets/texture_created.png)

-if you end with the texture editor opened on your new graph, you are ready for the next step
+if you ended up with the texture editor opened on your new graph, you are ready for the next steps

 ## Our project: Plotting a Pie chart tracking overlap events